Of course it matters that Team Clinton funded the dossier

 For example, no one disputes the authenticity of the DNC emails thought to be hacked by Russians.
 There is no evidence that Team Trump colluded in the hacking.
 But if Team Trump had, the fact that the emails truthfully reflect what Democratic insiders were saying wouldn’t mean there was no collusion.

 Recall the furor (unjustified, I thought) when we learned that Donald Trump Jr. was interested in obtaining information adverse to Hillary Clinton from Russian sources.
-That furor derived from Trump Jr.’s willingness to meet with, and conceivably get help from, Russian insiders.
+That furor derived from Trump Jr.’s willingness to meet with, and possibly get help from, Russian insiders.

 The outrage wasn’t predicated on the truth or falsity of the information Team Trump might have obtained from Russians.
 Imagine the reaction if the Trumps had defended meeting with the Russian lawyer on the grounds that they we would only have used true information from Kremlin-related sources against Hillary Clinton.